CUBRID/cubrid-manual/en/env.rst

 *   **CUBRID_DATABASES**: The environment variable that designates the location of the **databases.txt** file.
 The CUBRID system stores the absolute path of database volumes in the **$CUBRID_DATABASES/databases.txt** file.
 See :ref:`databases-txt-file`.

 *   **CUBRID_MSG_LANG**: The environment variable that specifies usage messages and error messages in CUBRID.
 The initial value upon start is not defined.
-If it is not defined, it follows the configured locale when :ref:`creating-database`.
-For more information, see :ref:`language-setting`.
+If it is not defined, it is set to **en_US**.
+Values for the environment variables are en_US, en_US.utf8, ko_KR.euckr or  ko_KR.utf8.

 .. note::